How I drastically improved my photography with just 2 little decisions

 2. Camera is able to change the f-stop manually

-3. A good tripod (ideally with remote control for your camera to prevent shakes while pressing the shutter button)
+3. A good tripod (ideally with a remote control for your camera to prevent shakes while pressing the shutter button)

 Forget about megapixels for a while and don't try to start with ND filters and don't make up a reason for yourself to get a full-frame camera to get a better image quality for your star trail shots.
 These are all great techniques to get a certain type of result, but they won't improve your photography at all if you are still a beginner.